 The name of your major at the University of Minnesota may be different from the U.S. Department of Education’s designated name for your major.
 The major listed on your I-20 is based on the U.S. Department of Education name for the major (also known as a CIP code).
 Sometimes this is different from the UMN name for the major.

-- To the UMN it means "Data Science"
+- To the UMN it means "Management Information Systems"

-- To the U.S. Department of Education it means "Information Science/Studies"
+- To the U.S. Department of Education it means "Computer Systems Analysis/Analyst"

 Example 2: CIP code 23.1304 is interpreted two different ways: